mgrowette/albums-artists/README.md

   "type": "artist"
 }
 ```
-When this is created, a successfully-created album will result in a `201 - Created` response and the album will be returned in the response body.
-The response body will include `id` and `rev` properties:
+When this is created, a successfully-created artist will result in a `201 - Created` status.
+The response body will include `id`, `rev`, and `ok` properties:

 ```
  {